hakthiang/hakthiang/README.md

 - 🤔 I’m a student at SCUT
 - 🔭 I’m currently working on frontend
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning JavaScript and CSS and Webpack
-- 👯 I’m looking to get an internship ...
+- 👯 Hope I can be a qulified coder sooner